 We came away certain that clients will feel the benefit of Neville Funerals\’ long experience, in the warmth and friendliness you will meet; in the confidence you can place in their advice and the support you will receive.
 There is plenty of heart in this company.

 There are no huge displays of coffins, urns or memorial stones at Neville’s.
 All public rooms are bright and clutter-free with no oppressive sales or funereal products to distract – or dismay – you.
 You get the sense that it is about you and what you need rather than what they can sell you.
 There are no sales targets for staff here and there is no automatic policy to demand up-front payments, although of course, anyone with high-end or unusual requests will be asked to contribute in advance.
 It seems that Neville Funerals have retained all the best elements of the traditional undertakers, whilst keeping a sharp eye on the current and future trends.
 And it strikes us, they will take it all in their stride without even blinking.
 This shows a strong leadership and a strong sense of purpose and direction.
 Neville Funerals have, it seems, no intention of resting on their laurels.

 There are advantages to having a construction company in the family.
-Although Neville Funerals have eight branches, both modern and older buildings, they are all beautifully maintained and presented, offering the same high standard of facilities.
+Although Neville Funerals have nine branches, both modern and older buildings, they are all beautifully maintained and presented, offering the same high standard of facilities.